Sharps & Infectious Waste Handling

 Who should attend: All workers, contractors, volunteers, and supervisors exposed to the risks involved in handling sharps and infectious waste, or managing workers who do so.

-- Identifying a single exposed sharp, multiple exposed and hidden sharps and infectious waste
+- Identifying a single exposed sharp, multiple exposed and hidden sharps and various types of infectious waste

-- Undertaking risk assessment to identify hazards, risks and control measures.
-Using the safety hierarchy of control.
+- Undertaking risk assessment to identify hazards, risks and control measures

-- Implementing control measures to ensure safety of self and others, such as PPE, barriers, signage, prevention and removal tools and equipment, standard precautions and safe work practices.
+- Implementing control measures to ensure safety of self and others, such as PPE, barriers, signage, immunisation, prevention and removal tools and equipment, standard precautions and safe work practices

-- Communicating hazards to supervisor and provide reports
+- Communicating hazards to supervisor and provide incident reports

-- Using tools and equipment to remove sharps and infectious waste
+- Using tools and equipment to safely remove sharps and infectious waste